Canada 5-Year Bond Yield

 Government bonds are risk-free investments, while mortgages are risky investments.
 To make up for the risk, there is a risk premium added onto mortgage rates above bond yields.
 This compensates investors for the additional risk that they take on.

-5-year bonds have the same maturity as 5-year fixed mortgages.
+Thus, mortgage loans have an effective term shorter than their nominal term.
 If given these two options, an investor can either invest in the 5-year bond and receive a safe return, or they can invest in mortgages.
-Mortgages have additional risk in a variety of ways.
+Mortgages have additional risks in a variety of ways.
 They have default risk, where the homeowner cannot afford to make payments, and there is prepayment risk, where a homeowner pays back the mortgage early.

 If 5-year bond yields increase, then 5-year fixed-rate mortgages will also increase.
 The reverse is also true, however mortgage lenders can be inclined to increase rates faster when yields rise rather than decrease them should bond yields fall.